outdoor trinidad logo.gif (5127 bytes)

 quinam prayer group compressed.jpg (51952 bytes)

 This beach in south Trinidad is found by going to Siparia and turning onto the Coora Road and then onto the Penal-Quinam Road.
 From Siparia village it is approximately a 15 minute drive to the beach.
 The road goes through rural countryside with open grass areas, bamboo clumps and a teak plantation.
-Along the drive, old oil pumping jacks can be seen that are still in operation under a farm-out program (see Picture Gallery).
+Along the drive, old oil pumping jacks can be seen that are still in operation under a farm-out program.

 Quinam Beach is approximately 1.6 kilometers in length with low waves.
 The currents along this beach are moderate.
 The Ministry of Tourism maintains a life guard station on this beach.
 There is a large car park directly facing the beach.
-The Ministry of Agriculture maintains an recreational park, 150 metres before the beach, which has an interpretative center, huts, tables, benches, barbecue pits.
-Camping and fishing are popular at this beach in addition to swimming.
-See the photo gallery for more pictures of Quinam Beach (enter Quinam in the search field).
+The Ministry of Agriculture maintains an recreational park, 150 meters before the beach, which has an interpretative center, huts, tables, benches, barbecue pits.
+Camping and fishing are popular at this beach in addition to swimming, kayaking, windsurfing.
+As with other beaches along the south west and lower south east coast in the rainly season the water can have a brown appearance but turns into beautiful blue green shades in the dry season.

 The Beach at Beach Camp, Palo Seco